Caution

 Each debhelper command will record when it’s successfully run in

-deletes).
-So dh
+debian/package.debhelper.log (which dh_clean deletes).
+So dh can

 tell which commands have already been run, for which packages, and skip running